ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

 ## Scaling Considerations
 {: #scaling-considerations}

-- Scaling your deployment up might cause your databases to restart.
+- Scaling your deployment up might cause your RabbitMQ to restart.
 If your scaled deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

 - Scaling down RAM or CPU does not trigger restarts.